-If your kid is normally independent and really outgoing, and all of a sudden they become really withdrawn and clingy, see if those changes line up with when you started using a new babysitter.
+If your kid is normally independent and really outgoing, and all of a sudden becomes really withdrawn and clingy, see if those changes line up with when you started using a new babysitter.

-Waking up in the middle of the night with nightmares or night terrors, along with other sleep issues like suddenly starting to wet the bed can also be cause for concern.
+Waking up in the middle of the night with nightmares or night terrors when it is not part of a normal developmental stage, along with other sleep issues like suddenly starting to wet the bed, can also be cause for concern.

-A child's behavior can change naturally as they age.
-Sometimes in pretty dramatic ways.
-But you shouldn't ignore these potential warning signs.
-Take action quickly to see if it might warrant further investigation.
+A child's behavior can change naturally as they age, sometimes in pretty dramatic ways.
+But you shouldn't ignore these as potential warning signs.
+Take action quickly to see if these things might warrant further investigation.

 If your child is old enough to communicate, get as much information from them firsthand as possible.
-When the babysitter isn't around, ask your kid to talk about how they spent time with the babysitter and the events of the day.
-Just talking to your child about their day can give some insight into what's going on when you're not around.
+When the babysitter isn't around, casually ask your kid to talk about how they spent time with the babysitter and the events of the day (don’t interrogate them or let them feel that you are worried).
+Just talking naturally to your child about their day can give some insight into what's going on when you're not around.

 If something is wrong, many children won't want to talk about it initially out of fear of repercussions.
-It's important to give your child the freedom and confidence to talk about how they feel.
-Let them know that it's okay to be afraid but you'll help keep them safe if anything bad is going on.
+It's important to give your child the freedom and confidence to talk about what they did and how they feel.
+If they express any concerns, let them know that it's okay to tell you that they are afraid, and that you'll help keep them safe if anything bad is going on.

-Babysitters who have worked for your family for a long time might start to gain confidence and start to feel entitled.
-For example, they might start to have their friends or even a date over while you're gone.
+Babysitters who have worked for your family for a long time might start to gain confidence and begin to feel entitled.
+For example, they might invite their friends or even a date over while you're gone.

 Some parents are okay letting a babysitter have a friend over to help and keep them company since it can get a bit spooky watching kids alone in a strange house at night.
 But babysitters should never assume that they can invite people over to your home whenever they want.

-When your babysitter has someone else over, there's a good chance your kids are getting less interaction and attention than they would without an extra person there.
+When your babysitter has someone else over, there's a good chance your kids are getting less interaction and attention than they would without an extra person present.

 Having people over without your knowledge isn't being respectful of you or your home.
-It's a good enough reason to stop using that babysitter, although you may want to give them a warning first.
+It's a sufficient reason to stop using that babysitter, although you may feel you’d like to give them a warning first.

 Some bumps and bruises on a baby or toddler are normal once they start moving around.
 But an infant who hasn't started to crawl yet shouldn't have any bruises on their legs or arms.

-If your child has bruises appearing after babysitting that your sitter didn't tell you about, that might be a warning sign of abuse.
-The babysitter might not be causing the bruises themselves, but they might not be watching your child closely enough, which puts them in situations where they can frequently hurt themselves.
+As already discussed, if your child has bruises appearing even a day or two after babysitting from injuries that your sitter didn't tell you about, that might be a warning sign of abuse (source).
+The babysitter might not be causing the injuries themselves, but they might not be watching your child closely enough, and they can get into situations where they can frequently hurt themselves.

 Learn more about nanny cams and how to use them legally in our article: Is it legal to record a babysitter.

-One of the worst feelings as a parent is suspecting that your babysitter is stealing from you.
+It’s a bad feeling as a parent to suspect that your babysitter is stealing from you.

-It might be something as small as some spare change going missing, all the way up to suddenly missing a piece of jewelry.
+It might be something as small as some spare change going missing, all the way up to suddenly not being able to find a piece of jewelry.

-Babysitters who steal are normally shady in other ways too and might be telling lies about other things.
+Babysitters who steal are frequently shady in other ways too and might be telling lies about other things.
 It's less common to have an otherwise amazing babysitter who steals from you.
-So you'll probably notice other things, like your sitter lying about not changing the baby enough or spending enough time with your child.
+There are usually deficiencies in more than one area.
+So you'll probably notice other things, like your sitter lying about how often they are changing the baby or about how much time they are spending with your child.

 You may have explicitly given your babysitter permission to use your family computer to type out their homework or check their email.
 But they might also be using your computer without your permission.

-Whether you give your sitter permission to use your computer and internet or not, they shouldn't be misusing those privileges at the expense of taking care of your baby.
+Whether you give your sitter permission to use your computer and internet or not, they shouldn't be misusing those privileges at the expense of taking care of your child.

-If you're worried the babysitter is using your computer without your permission, it's best to require a password in order to log in.
+If you're worried the babysitter is using your computer without your permission, it's best to require a password to log in.

 If you do let your sitter use your computer, you should sign out of all your commonly used websites before you leave them alone in your home.
-Otherwise, they might go looking through your personal emails, Facebook messages, and even banking information which can pose some serious security concerns.
+Otherwise, they might go looking through your personal emails, Facebook messages, and even your financial information, which can pose some serious security concerns.

 Either can give you some insight into how your babysitter is doing when they're outside of the home.
-They might let you know that the babysitter always seems distracted or isn't paying attention to your kids while they're playing at the playground or in your yard.
+They might let you know that the babysitter always seems distracted, is on the phone, or isn't paying attention to your kids while they're playing at the playground or in your yard.

 If you always go to the playground with your kids at a certain time and ask your sitter to do the same, you can check with parents there.
-If they don't recall ever seeing your children or sitter at the park during those days, your babysitter might be lying and not taking them outside at all.
+If they don't recall ever seeing your children or sitter at the park during those days, or they report seeing some unusual patterns, your babysitter might be lying and not taking them outside much at all.

 It's not only the quality of new babysitters that you hire that you need to worry about.
-A good babysitter can start to go bad after several years of great service at any time without warning.
+A good babysitter can start to go bad at any time without warning, even after several years of great service.

 There could be many underlying reasons for it.
 Maybe they're just sick of babysitting.
+Sometimes babysitters prefer only children in certain age ranges (like infants), and when your child gets older than that, the babysitter is no longer happy taking care of them (source).
 Or perhaps they're going through a breakup or divorce, the death of a close family member, or it could even be the sign of a developing drug or alcohol problem.

-If your babysitter seems less engaged, starts frequently showing up late, or otherwise starts performing worse at their job, you should confront them about it instead of letting it continue to get worse.
+If your babysitter seems less engaged, starts frequently showing up late, or otherwise performing worse at their job, you should confront them about it and give them a warning instead of explaining it away and letting it continue to get worse.

 If you suspect something is wrong or don't feel great about leaving your kid with a certain sitter, it's probably your parental instincts telling you to steer clear of them.